 Lymphedema is the swelling of a body part, most often an arm or leg, which is caused by an accumulation of lymphatic fluid.
 It can also occur in the abdomen, face, and neck.
 Lymphedema cannot be cured, however it can be reduced and controlled with therapy and self-management.

 Our lymphedema management program was established in 1998 and is the longest standing lymphedema program in our regional service area.
-Our occupational therapists have been trained in one or more methods of lymphedema treatment, including specialized training in European and American methods.
-A physician's referral is needed for occupational therapy lymphedema management.
+Our occupational and physical therapists have been trained in one or more methods of lymphedema treatment, including specialized training in European and American methods.

 Symptoms of lymphedema